Dr. Susan Brumfield

 Beth Berridge is Education Director and Associate Director of the West Texas Children’s Chorus.
 She has been with the chorus since 2007.
 Mrs. Berridge received her bachelor’s and master’s degrees in music education from Texas Tech University.
 She earned her OAKE certification from the University of North Texas under Dr. Jill Trinka and Dr. Susan Brumfield.
 She has served as a member of the faculty of the West Texas Kodaly Initiative since 2005.
 Most recently, Mrs. Berridge had the honor of collaborating with Dr. Brumfield on the First, We Sing – Digital Resource Supplement.
 She currently serves as assistant principal at Bean Elementary in Lubbock, Texas.

-Kurt Cereske, conductor of the BroVoce ensemble and musicianship instructor, is currently completing a Ph.D. in Fine Arts, Music Education at Texas Tech University, has recently been named Lubbock ISD's Elementary Music and Choral Coordinator.
-Mr. Cereske also teaches Elementary Music Methods at Wayland Baptist University, Pedagogy in Kodály Certification programs through the Kodály Association of Southern California, Portland State University and the West Texas Kodály Initiative, and serves as the Director of Musicianship for the National Children's Chorus, based in Los Angeles, New York, and Washington D.C.
+Kurt Cereske, conductor of the BroVoce ensemble and musicianship instructor, currently completing a Ph.D. in Fine Arts, Music Education at Texas Tech University, has recently been named Lubbock ISD's Elementary Music and Choral Coordinator.
+Mr. Cereske also teaches Elementary Music Methods at Wayland Baptist University, Pedagogy in Kodály Certification programs through the Kodály Association of Southern California, Portland State University and the West Texas Kodály Initiative, and serves as the Director of Musicianship for the National Children's Chorus, based in Los Angeles, New York, San Francisco, and Washington D.C.
 Kurt has been with the WTCC since 2012.

 Originally from Ingleside, Texas, Kimberly Hooper attended Del Mar College and graduated from Texas Tech University with a bachelor’s degree in music education.
 She has played French horn with Roswell and Lubbock Symphony Orchestras and taught private horn lessons.
 She has also taught middle school band and elementary music for Frenship ISD and Lubbock ISD, respectively.
 Currently, Kim teaches theater at Roscoe Wilson Elementary School.
 She is certified through the Organization of American Kodály Educators and has had students participate in the organization’s National Children’s Choir.
 She is raising her three beautiful children with her husband Troy, a professor at TTUHSC.